acquia/drupal-recommended-project/README.md

 composer create-project --no-interaction acquia/drupal-recommended-project
 ```

+After the project is created, the ACMS installer should automatically run.
+If it does not, run `./vendor/bin/acms acms:install`.

 Once you create the project, you can and should customize `composer.json` and the rest of the project to suit your needs.
 You will receive updates from any dependent packages, but not from the project template itself.
 It's yours to keep!

 For instance, you can remove a provided package by running the following command and committing the changed `composer.json` and `composer.lock` to Git: